oberstet/SRDP/eds/README.md

 You can find examples of EDS files in the folders next to this document:

-  * ./devices/***.eds**
+  * ./devices/*.eds
-  * ./adapters/***.eds**
+  * ./adapters/*.eds

 ## Introduction

 An SRDP host maintains a database of electronic datasheets (EDSs).
 Besides general information, an EDS describes the **register map** of an *adapter* or a *device* in a computer readable form.
 Each EDS is uniquely identified by a URI.

-Using the EDS and in particular the register map description contained in the EDS allows the SRDP host to make use of the specific functionality exposed via the adapter registers - automatically and without further manual configuration.
+Using the EDS and in particular the register map description contained in the EDS allows the SRDP host to make use of the specific functionality exposed via the adapter or device registers - automatically and without further manual configuration.

 ## EDS File Format